jailkey/HrMatrix/README.md

 ```

-if you want a row set the line key:
+if you want a row set the first key:

 ```javascript